The SlimStampen logo

 The testing effect is the finding that testing yourself is one of the most effective ways of learning.
 Testing yourself has been found to be more effective than reading and note-taking, for example (Rummer et al., 2017).
 When you successfully recall an item from memory, the memory representation for that item becomes stronger (Roediger & Karpicke, 2006).
 Practicing to recall an item during studying will also make it easier to recall that item on a test.

 A popular method of self-testing is through the use of written or printed flashcards.
-Today, many students use digital learning systems such as SlimStampen to learn through retrieval practice.
-The SlimStampen system will present questions one at a time from a list of facts you want to learn.
+Today, many students use digital learning systems such as MemoryLab to learn through retrieval practice.
+The MemoryLab system will present questions one at a time from a list of facts you want to learn.
 When a fact is first presented, you see both the question and the answer.
 All other times you only see the question, so you have to try to come up with the answer yourself (Figure 1).

 Spacing effect

 The spacing effect describes that you learn better when learning is spread over several learning moments (Figure 2a).
-It is now known that stamping out all the material just before a test or exam is not the best way to effectively memorize information.
+It is now known that cramming out all the material just before a test or exam is not the best way to effectively memorize information.
 In the short term, this learning approach can work, making it a tempting and common strategy.
 However, if you want to make sure you remember all items, or if you want to remember information for a longer period of time, it is a good idea to use a number of separate learning sessions.
 Studying for half an hour four times in a week will ensure that you will remember information better and longer than if you try to learn all the material the night before the test (Cepeda et al., 2006).

 Figure 2a.
 Learning over multiple sessions is more effective than learning all the materials in one long session.

 Interestingly, this spacing effect does not only apply to the time between learning sessions, but are also effective within the learning session when you spread the repetition of facts (van Rijn et al, 2009).
 You will remember facts better if you repeat them back and forth, rather than learning them one by one (Figure 2b).
 Learning is therefore most effective if you always leave some time between the repetition of a fact.
 In that time you can learn other facts.
 If you wait too long to repeat a fact, you will forget it and have to start over.
 Therefore, the optimal point to repeat a fact is when it is almost forgotten, and it takes effort for you to retrieve it.
-The aim of SlimStampen is specifically to achieve this.
+The aim of MemoryLab is specifically to achieve this.
 The program estimates which item you are closest to forgetting and will present that item to you next.

 Figure 2b.
 The spacing effect also works for facts within a session.
 Spreading facts during a learning session is more effective than learning the facts one by one.